If I gave you $1 to spend in your business, where would it go?

 This measures the frequency with which your emails are opened—and thus, read.

 Open rate is one of the easiest metrics to affect, making it a well-known metric and a frequent blog topic, including for us.

 Open rate describes how well your subject line encourages your email list to actually take the time to read your email.

 Since you’ve got roughly 30 characters to catch someone’s eye with a subject line, punchy copy can be the difference between 700 and 7,000 people reading your email.

 You should use open rate as a barometer of how well your messaging resonates with your target audience.

 The third metric is arguably the most crucial because it most closely correlates with sales…

 Email Marketing Metric You Must Track #3: Click-Through Rate

-Click-through Rate tells you how likely your audience is to ENGAGE with your email, which means it indicates the likelihood that someone will click on a link within your email.
+Click-through rate tells you how likely your audience is to engage with your email, which means it indicates the likelihood someone will click on a link within your email.